 Occasionally, even if the “best” option is absolutely necessary due to the severity of the injury or condition, the patient may not be an ideal candidate for treatment.
 For example, if a patient needing treatment on her knee is 50 pounds overweight, the resulting 200 pounds of extra pressure on her knees would make the “best” treatment a waste of time and resources.
 Before receiving that treatment, she would need to lose the excess weight to ensure an optimal outcome.

-In the meantime, treating her with a “good” procedure can help bridge the gap and help diminish her pain and symptoms until she is healthy enough to receive full treatment.
+In the meantime, treating them with a “good” procedure can help bridge the gap and help diminish the pain and symptoms until they are healthy enough to receive full treatment.

 Financing Your Stem Cell Therapy Costs

 Since most stem cell procedures are not covered by insurance, many people consider outside financing.
 Common financing options include: